 Michael Wood-Vasey (he/him) – Professor at the University of Pittsburgh.
 Science focus on supernova cosmology.
 Technical interests in large-survey image processing, image subtraction, and data-intensive astronomical analysis.
 Member of DESC and TVS.

-Find the minutes of all Rubin Users Committee meetings in the "Science" category of the Rubin Community Forum by searching for topics with the tags #users-committee and #meeting (or use this link to go straight to the results of this search).
+Find the minutes of all Rubin Users Committee meetings, and all Users Committee reports, in the "Science" category of the Rubin Community Forum by searching for topics with the tags #users-committee (or use this link to go straight to the results of this search).

 Financial support for Rubin Observatory comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded Rubin Observatory Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the Rubin Observatory LSST Camera (LSSTCam) is managed by the SLAC National Accelerator Laboratory (SLAC).